Lo and behold, Mayor Willie Herenton, beleaguered or not, is back on the mountaintop.

 Herenton went on to recall a Flyer profile I'd written in 1999, as he stood poised on the brink of what would turn out to be a resounding mayoral victory over an assortment of well-known opponents.

+"Still the Man," that article had been headed.
+The mayor smiled broadly as he recalled and savored the title and as he remembered a photograph mentioned in the article -- one that still adorns a wall of his penthouse office at City Hall.
+The photo shows him standing triumphant on a crowded stage at The Peabody on Election Night 1991.
 The upset winner of that epochal year had borne the same infinitely elated, broad grin that the older version of Willie Herenton sported now as he recalled a further significant detail from the photograph: "There I was, and Harold Ford was behind me."
 This was the senior Harold Ford, father of the present congressman and a man considered Herenton's great rival for power back then, even as the currently serving Ford is often now deemed the mayor's chief rival for public attention.

 "Harold Ford behind me!"
 Willie Herenton repeated.
 And it sounded like a religious affirmation all by itself.